jamesplease/redux-resource/docs/guides/reading-resources.md

 list of resources.
 In these situations, it's often a good idea to use a label to keep track of the request.

+### Successful Reads

+When an action of type `READ_RESOURCES_SUCCEEDED` is dispatched, the reducer will update any of the resources in your state tree with the ones included in the action's `resources`.

+The metadata for each of those resources will also be changed to have `readStatus: 'SUCCEEDED'`.

+If a `label` is passed, then the IDs for the label will be updated to include the new IDs.

 ### Example Action Creator: Reading One Resource

 This example shows an action creator to read a single book.
 It uses the